fineanmol/plant-tree/README.md

-🎍 Updated on Tue, 09 Dec 2025 10:14:14 GMT
+🍀 Updated on Tue, 09 Dec 2025 13:03:05 GMT

-> "Experience is the name everyone gives to their mistakes."
+> "First, solve the problem.
+Then, write the code."